Friedrich Freiherr von Hotze: First Battle of Zurich

-Death at Second Battle of Zurich
+Death at Battle of Linth River

 In August 1799, Archduke Charles received orders from his brother, the Emperor, to withdraw the Austrian army across the Rhine.
 While Charles could see this to be unreasonable—Alexander Suvorov had not yet reached central Switzerland, and it was folly to think that Alexander Korsakov's force of 30,000 and Hotze's 20,000 could hold all of the region until the arrival of the rest of the Russian force—the order was emphatic.
 Charles delayed as long as he could, but in late August he withdrew his force across the Rhine and headed toward Philippsburg.
 When Suvorov heard of this breach of military common-sense, he wondered "the owl [referring to the Emperor] has either gone out of his mind, or he never had one."
 The order was eventually reversed too late for the Archduke to stop his withdrawal.

 Unlike Korsakov, Hotze knew his military business, and he had organized a competent defense of the St. Gallen border, on Korsakov's left flank, reasoning, correctly, that Suvorov was on his way and needed St. Gallen as a safe haven after he passed through the Canton Schwyz.
 On the morning of 25 September, Hotze and his chief of staff, Colonel Count von Plunkelt, conducted a reconnaissance ride near the village of Schänis, on the Linth river, only 32 km from Richterswil, the village in which he had been born.
 In the heavy morning mist, they encountered a party French scouts from the 25th demi-brigade concealed behind a hedge.
 Summoned to surrender, Hotze wheeled around and spurred his horse, where both he and Colonel Plumkelt were killed by a volley of musketry.
 Initially, Hotze was taken from the battlefield to the church in Schänis, where he was buried.
 In 1851, his body was moved to Bregenz and established in a monument there.